-If you run any type of PPC campaigns, there’s a really good chance that it’s working well for you.
+If you run any type of PPC campaigns, there’s a good chance that they’re working well for you.

 You’re getting impressions, then clicks, and then some conversions.
 You may not care much about how people are converting, just as long as they are.

-But what if your prospects take different paths towards that conversion?
-Wouldn’t you want to know which campaigns assists others, and which ones should get the conversion credit?
+But what if most of your prospects take one specific path to that conversion than others?
+Wouldn’t you want to know which campaigns are just drawing impressions, and which ones should get the conversion credit?

 That’s what the PPC customer journey will tell you.
 A clearer map around your actual attribution, so that you can see the entire picture, not just what the last PPC touch point is.

 To help you identify your own PPC customer journey, we’ve teamed up with Autopilot to bring you some insights you can take advantage of today.

 Get brand new PPC strategies straight to your inbox every week.
 23,739 people already are!